Below, we’ll provide a basic overview of Software as a Service (SaaS) law.

 Cloud Computing: Understanding the legal implications of Software as a Service (SaaS)

-SaaS is unlike traditional software that you purchase and install on your computer.
-SaaS is accessed over the Internet, and the data (i.e. documents, pictures, contacts, notes, billing) is stored on the developers’ servers instead of your computer.
+SaaS programs are accessed over the Internet, and the data (i.e. documents, pictures, contacts, notes, billing) is stored on third party servers instead of your computer.

 SaaS Questions To Consider

-SaaS is all about building a long-term relationship with the customer.
-Because of this ongoing relationship, there needs to be a level of trust and reliability between could computing company and customer.
-The most common Saas concerns are related to the developer’s ability to provide uninterrupted and secure access.
-Therefore, before entering into a subscription for SaaS, you should ask the following questions:
+SaaS is all about building long-term relationships with customers, which requires a level of trust and reliability between company and customer.
+The most common Saas concerns are related to secure access.
+As such, before entering into a cloud-computing subscription, ask the following questions:

 - What kind of data security/privacy/confidentiality do you have?